a5221985/tutorials/RaspberryPI/gaps_in_knowledge.md

 8. How to drive drone using Arduino?
 	1. [https://www.instructables.com/id/DIY-Follow-Me-Drone-With-Camera-Arduino-Based/](https://www.instructables.com/id/DIY-Follow-Me-Drone-With-Camera-Arduino-Based/)
 9. How to drive drone's rudder?
-	1. Yaw - Points the front of the copter in different directions and helps in changing directions while flying
+	1. Yaw - Points the front of the copter in different directions and helps in changing directions while flying - turns clockwise or counter clockwise
 		1. [https://uavcoach.com/how-to-fly-a-quadcopter-guide/](https://uavcoach.com/how-to-fly-a-quadcopter-guide/)
 10. How to use tensorflow for face detection?
 	1. [Face recognition](https://hackernoon.com/building-a-facial-recognition-pipeline-with-deep-learning-in-tensorflow-66e7645015b8)